International Championship Wrestling (Mississippi): Style and controversy

 The ICW roster often made the papers in Mississippi.
 In November 1977, "Lord" Michael Hayes was featured in The Yazoo Herald.
 The promotion garnered some more publicity the following month when The Great Mephisto and Grizzly Smith were arrested by police after fighting in the streets of downtown Jackson, Mississippi.
 Near the end of Pringle's run in ICW, he was arrested in Laurel, Mississippi after assaulting a fan with his cane.
 In 1979, Izzy Slapawitz arrived in ICW and quickly formed his own "heel" stable with Rip Rogers and The Japanese Wrecking Crew (Oki Shikina and Mr. Fugi).]
 One of the first targets of the Slapawitz Syndicate was Joey Rossi who was harassed by the group, and Slapawitz in particular, for several weeks while the Culkins were running shows in Vicksburg, Mississippi.
 Slapawitz was unexpectedly forced into a bout with Rossi which led to the manager wrestling his first-ever match in the territory.
 Unlike the typical "cowardly" wrestling manager, Slapawitz aggressively brawled with Rossi and was disqualified in their best two of three falls match.
 The bout was covered by the Vicksburg's daily newspaper with a front-page story entitled "Tougher Then They Thought".
 Len Rossi, one of NWA Mid-America's most popular stars, came out of retirement to help his brother during the one-sided feud.

-The Slapawitz Syndicate then turned their attention to Percy Pringle's stable setting up a rare "heel vs. heel" feud which became the company's arguably biggest storyline.
+The Slapawitz Syndicate then turned their attention to Percy Pringle's stable setting up a rare "heel vs. heel" feud which became one of the company's biggest storylines.
 Slapawitz and Pringle faced each other in six-man tag team matches as well as in a variety of specialty matches throughout Mississippi.
-One of their most infamous matches was a bloody Texas Bull Rope match at the Mississippi Coliseum in Jackson, Mississippi that ended in a double-countout when the brawl spilled outside of the ring and into the backstage area.
+One of their most infamous matches was a Texas Bull Rope match at the Mississippi Coliseum in Jackson, Mississippi that ended in a double-countout when the brawl spilled outside of the ring and into the backstage area.
 The feud concluded the following week at the Mississippi Coliseum with Slapawitz and The Japanese Wrecking Crew defeating Pringle and The Mongolians in a "Loser Leaves Town" Steel Cage match; due to the pre-match stipulations, the Slapawitz Syndicate won the heavyweight and tag team titles in addition to $5,000.